AbieFund/abie-archive/README.md

 Abie Fund is a minimalist Solidity crowdfunding contract.

-The idea is to *allow people to fund one specific cause*.
+The idea is to **allow people to fund one specific cause**.
 Guidelines (types of project) are identified by the community.

+* Donors become art of the community and get one right to vote (regardless of th amount).
-Project proposals are voted by the community.
-A vote triggers a transaction with the recipient.
+* Project proposals are voted by the community.
+* A vote triggers a transaction with the recipient.